dqrobotics/matlab/CONTRIBUTING.md

 ![pull_request](https://user-images.githubusercontent.com/23158313/149604338-52f3ba35-ef25-440a-8bc8-75194c32130e.gif)

-If your pull request fails the tests, don't worry, you will see where your code is not working.
+If your pull request fails the tests, don't worry!, you will see where your code is not working.
 Pick your pull request in https://github.com/dqrobotics/matlab/pulls.
 Then, at the end of the page, click on 'Details'.

 ![failed_check](https://user-images.githubusercontent.com/23158313/149604965-677f783f-64af-4120-966a-0461c85f9418.gif)